Indianapolis DUI/OWI Lawyer

-In general, the penalties for a first DUI offense in Indiana will depend on how intoxicated the State alleges you were and whether your driving was so impaired that it put other people in danger.
+In general, the penalties for a first DUI offense in Indiana depend on how intoxicated the state alleges you were and whether your driving was so impaired that it put other people in danger.

 - .08 to .15 BAC — When you’re convicted of an OWI with a blood alcohol concentration of .08 to .15, the offense is a Class C misdemeanor punishable by up to 60 days in jail and a fine of up to $500.

-- Reckless Driving — When you drive under the influence and your driving endangers other people, you may be charged with a Class A misdemeanor punishable by up to 1 year in jail and a fine of up to $5,000.
+- Reckless Driving — When you drive under the influence, and your driving endangers other people, you may be charged with a Class A misdemeanor punishable by up to one year in jail and a fine of up to $5,000.

 If you are under the legal limit and are pulled over and charged with a DUI, understand that Indiana handles any underage DUI very seriously.

 When you are convicted of a second or subsequent OWI within five years, you face felony penalties.
-As a Level 6 felony, a second DUI is punishable by 6 months to 2 ½ years of incarceration and a fine of up to $10,000.
-If your previous conviction was for an OWI that caused serious injury or death, the offense is a Level 5 felony punishable by 1 to 6 years in prison and a fine of up to $10,000.
+As a Level 6 felony, a second DUI is punishable by six months to two and a half years of incarceration and a fine of up to $10,000.
+If your previous conviction was for an OWI that caused severe injury or death, the offense is a Level 5 felony punishable by one to six years in prison and a fine of up to $10,000.

 DUI Causing Serious Bodily Injury

 When you drive with a BAC of .08 or higher, under the influence of drugs, or simply while intoxicated and cause another person serious physical injury, you can be charged with a felony in Indiana.
-It’s also important to understand that if you injure more than one person, you can be charged with separate felonies for each person who was hurt.
+It’s also important to understand that if you injure more than one person, you can be charged with separate felonies for each hurt person.

-A first offense is a Level 6 felony punishable by 6 months to 2 ½ years of incarceration and a fine of up to $10,000.
-If you have a previous OWI conviction within the preceding 5 years, the offense is a Level 5 felony punishable by 1 to 6 years in prison and a fine of up to $10,000.
+A first offense is a Level 6 felony punishable by six months to two and a half years of incarceration and a fine of up to $10,000.
+If you have a previous OWI conviction within the preceding five years, the offense is a Level 5 felony punishable by one to six years in prison and a fine of up to $10,000.